nkinder/smart-card-removinator/README.md

 The card reader adapter is a simple PCB that has contact pads in the standard locations described in ISO 7816, which are connected to a RJ45 jack via traces.
 It is important that the reader adapter uses a .031" thick PCB, otherwise it may not fit into the slot of your smart card reader.
+The card reader adapter stays inserted in the card reader, and is connected to the controller via a standard ethernet cable.

+Most card readers also use an internal switch to detect if a card is physically inserted.
+This is used to trigger insertion and removal event in the smart card reader drivers that operating systems use.
+Since the controller electronically switches cards, insertion and removal events will not be triggered.
+The controller can use a logic pin to control the switch in the card reader, despite the fact that the card reader adapter stays inserted.
+This requires minor modifications to the card reader, which are described in the _Card Reader Modifications_ section below.

 Here is a schematic of the card reader adapter, which can also be found in the _schematics_ directory (click for a larger version):